VulcanJS/vulcan-docs/source/migration.md

 ## Methods & Mutations

 Meteor methods are now replaced with Apollo mutations.
-Check out the [data layer](data-layer.html) section for more info, and make sure to check out the `withMutation` HoC to take care of simple, one-off mutations.
+Check out the [mutations](mutations.html) section for more info, and make sure to check out the `withMutation` HoC to take care of simple, one-off mutations.

 ## Forms